melanchall/drywetmidi/Docs/articles/high-level-managing/Getting-objects.md

     off velocity = 30
 ```

-Please examine [ChordsManagingUtilities](xref:Melanchall.DryWetMidi.Interaction.ChordsManagingUtilities) class to see other `GetChords` overloads.
+Please examine the [ChordsManagingUtilities](xref:Melanchall.DryWetMidi.Interaction.ChordsManagingUtilities) class to see other `GetChords` overloads.

 ### Settings

 All `GetChords` overloads can accept [ChordDetectionSettings](xref:Melanchall.DryWetMidi.Interaction.ChordDetectionSettings) as a parameter.
-Via this parameter you can adjust the process of chords building.
+Via this parameter you can adjust the process of chord building.

 Also note that chords are built on top of notes.
 So to build chords we need to build notes.
 The process of notes building is adjustable via [NoteDetectionSettings](xref:Melanchall.DryWetMidi.Interaction.NoteDetectionSettings) which you can pass to the methods too.
 Properties of the [NoteDetectionSettings](xref:Melanchall.DryWetMidi.Interaction.NoteDetectionSettings) are described in detail [above](#settings).

 More than that, notes are built on top of timed events as described [above](#settings).
 So you can pass [TimedEventDetectionSettings](xref:Melanchall.DryWetMidi.Interaction.TimedEventDetectionSettings) too.

-Let's see each setting of the [ChordDetectionSettings](xref:Melanchall.DryWetMidi.Interaction.ChordDetectionSettings) in details.
+Let's see each setting of the [ChordDetectionSettings](xref:Melanchall.DryWetMidi.Interaction.ChordDetectionSettings) in detail.

 #### `NotesTolerance`